TandaHQ/work-samples/adnat (backend)/README.md

 Allow users to filter which shifts are visible based on employee or a date range or both.

 #### 4. Overnight shifts (medium)
-If the finish time of a shift is earlier than the start time, the shift should be considered overnight.
+When creating a shift, if the finish time of a shift is earlier than the start time, the shift should be considered overnight.
 For example, if the start time is 7:30pm and the finish time is 1:30am, then it is an overnight shift that goes for 6 hours.

 #### 5. Penalty rates on Sundays (medium)
 People should get paid 2x their hourly rate if they work on a Sunday.
 If you do exercise (4) then you will need to account for overnight shifts in the following manner: The 2x should only apply to the hours worked on Sunday.
 For the sake of simplicity, subtract the break length from the end of the shift.
 For example: